amieres/FSharpStation/README.md

 Get code from the web, add your own, try new things and integrate them into your projects.

 With new actions added every time FSharpStation can become a personal console of operations.

+FSharpStation is fully developed using FSharpStation.
+Find the source code in the snippets: FSSGlobal/WebSharper Code/FSharpStation Code